snarkhunter/oofcanvas/README.md

 * `void CanvasLayer::show()`

 	  makes the layer visible if it was previously hidden.
-New layer are initially visible.
+New layers are initially visible.

 * `void CanvasLayer::hide()`